 - Sarbanes-Oxley Section 404(b).
 EGCs are exempt from the requirement to obtain an auditor attestation report on internal controls under Section 404(b) of the Sarbanes-Oxley Act.
-EGCs will still be required to disclose management's assessment and conclusions regarding the effectiveness of internal controls. - Say-on-pay.
+EGCs are still required to disclose management's assessment and conclusions regarding the effectiveness of internal controls. - Say-on-pay.
 EGCs are exempt from the Dodd-Frank Act requirement to hold shareholder advisory votes on executive compensation and golden parachutes.
 Once a company loses its EGC status, it will be required to hold a say-on-pay vote no later than (i) three years after losing EGC status if it was an EGC for less than two years after completing its IPO or (ii) one year after losing EGC status for all other companies. - Executive compensation.
 As noted above, EGCs are permitted to comply only with the compensation disclosure requirements applicable to smaller reporting companies.

-In addition, they are exempt from the Dodd-Frank Act requirements to disclose (i) the relationship between executive compensation and company performance and (ii) the ratio between the CEO's compensation and the median compensation of all other employees (these new Dodd-Frank requirements have yet to be implemented by the SEC).
+In addition, they are exempt from the Dodd-Frank Act requirements to disclose (i) the relationship between executive compensation and company performance and (ii) the ratio between the CEO's compensation and the median compensation of all other employees (these new Dodd-Frank requirements have yet to be implemented by the SEC). - New accounting standards.
+EGCs are not required to comply with any new or revised financial accounting standard (meaning a standard issued after April 5, 2012) until private companies are also required to comply with that standard.
+For example, foreign private issuers that reconcile their financial statements to U.S. GAAP may take advantage of the extended transition periods for complying with new or revised financial accounting standards in their U.S. GAAP reconciliation.